-Dr. Habiba Boumlik is an Associate Professor at LaGuardia Community College.
+Dr. Habiba Boumlik is a Professor at LaGuardia Community College.
 She holds a Ph.D. in Social and Cultural Anthropology and M.A. in Arabic and Islamic Studies.
 She teaches Arabic and French language and literature, and linguistics.
 Her academic background and teaching experience include Arabic, French language and francophone cultures and literatures, Cultural Anthropology, Women Cross-Culturally, Middle Eastern History, and Arab Cinema.
 Her most recent publications include: “Female Activists in Tunisian Socio-Political Movements.
 The Case of Amira Yahyaoui” in E. Maestri and A. Profanter (eds.), Arab Women and the Media in Changing Landscapes.
 Springer (2017).
 Doris H. Gray and Habiba Boumlik.
 “Morocco’s Islamic Feminism.
 Contours of a New Theology?” in Gray and Sonneveld, eds., Gender, Laws, Social Change.
 Cambridge University Press (2018).

 Dr. Lucy McNair